 Copying what companies with established cultures have been doing makes you come across as fake because you’re treating customer service as an afterthought.

-You must always be honest and clear about what your business is going to offer.
+You must always be honest and clear about what your business will offer.
 Clickbait offers can drive a lot of traffic but can seriously affect customer retention and the reputation of your brand.

-This will not only affect the relationship with a client but also plunge your reputation.
+The second option will not only affect the relationship with your client but also plunge your reputation.

-If the situation changes and you are not able to deliver, you must inform the customer as soon as possible and apologize for any inconvenience caused.
+If the situation changes and you cannot deliver, you must inform the customer as soon as possible and apologize for any inconvenience caused.

 Unfortunately, such customers are hard to come by.
 You will instead end up dealing with different types of customers who need different means of customer service.

-Since you have no control over who shows up on your support desk, you’re better off creating different customer personas so you know how to handle the easy customers, the difficult ones, and everyone in between.
+Since you have no control over who shows up on your support desk, you’re better off creating different customer personas.

-Let every customer service representative have a copy of these personas so that they are able to anticipate customer questions and consistently deliver excellent customer support.
+Let every customer service representative have a copy of these personas so that they can anticipate customer questions and consistently deliver excellent customer support.

-Listening to a customer is crucial, as you cannot help them effectively without knowing what they truly need.
+Listening to customers is crucial, as you cannot help them effectively without knowing what they truly need.
 You should be clearly able to understand and rephrase what the customers are trying to say.

-You need to also pay close attention to their tone to “listen” to things they don’t say directly but imply.
+You must also pay close attention to their tone to “listen” to things they don’t say directly but imply.

 In some cases, what customers say is not always what they mean.

-For example, when people say “maybe”, most of the time, they mean “no”.
-If they say, “maybe I will place an order next month”, “maybe” here may mean never.
+For example, when people say ‘maybe’, most of the time, they mean ‘no’.
+If they say, ‘maybe I will place an order next month’, they may mean never.

-Once the conversation is over, you should not wait for a whole month before contacting them again.
+Once the conversation is over, you should not wait a month before contacting them again.